Shrikant-95/shrikant-site/readme.md

+# Shrikant portfolio
-hi this is shrikant. i am learning to code.
+hi this is shrikant. i am learning to code and develop.